 - Set to manual and dial down to 7 minutes.
-Make sure vent on top is closed
+Make sure the vent on top is closed.

-- If you have some left over, store in the fridge.
-To rewarm your gluten free mac and cheese the next day, just heat over low heat in a sauce pan and add a little more cream or butter
+- If you have some leftovers, store them in the fridge.
+To rewarm your gluten-free mac and cheese the next day, just heat over low heat in a saucepan and add a little more cream or butter.